pep-rokt/rokt-partial-runa-example/README.md

 # ROKT "Partial RUNA" Integration Example

 This repo is an example Rokt integration that is partially served via RUNA.
+To demo, simply run `live-server` at the project root.

 Breaking down the example...
 - The Rokt SDK is loaded at the top-level via the following script: